SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 SemTalk Online's modeling workspace is referred to as a Diagram.

-Available **Diagram Objects** are shown in the **Stencil** window found to the right of the active Diagram.
+**Objects** that can be dropped onto the active **Diagram** are shown in the **Stencil** window which is generally found to the right of the active Diagram.
 Objects shown in the Stencil conform to the modeling rules of the SemTalk Online version in use. (e.g. Process Diagrams, eEPCs,OrgCharts and Object Diagrams)

 ![SemTalk Online Overview screen](./images/SemTalkBPMNStartEditor.PNG)

-Users **Add Objects** to the Diagram by dragging and dropping Objects from the Stencil onto the Diagram or by inserting Objects that have previously been modeled using the Insert command.
+**Add Objects** to the Diagram by dragging and dropping Objects from the Stencil onto the Diagram or by inserting Objects that have previously been modeled using the Insert command.

 **Name Objects** by double clicking on the Object, by opening the object's right-mouse click menu or by using the Vocabulary naming option discussed below.

-**Connect Objects** by hovering your cursor over the center of an Object until the hand icon appears.
-Hold down your cursor and draw the connection to the next object.
+**Connect Objects** by hovering your cursor over the center of an Object until the hand icon appear along with the associated Quick Shapes.
+Use the auto-draw connector to automatically create connectors and connector Objects or hold down your cursor and drag the arrow to an existing Object on your Diagram.

-Connection types are also related to the Diagram type.
-Users are able to create user-defined connectors but it is generally not recommended because user-defined connectors are not considered when running process flow consistency checks.
+Available Connection types are also related to the active Diagram type.
+Users can create user-defined connectors but it is generally not recommended because user-defined connectors are not considered when running process flow consistency checks.

-Process objects have a auto-draw connector feature.
-This allows users to automatically create connectors when they choose the object's target object.

 **Structured Object Naming via Vocabulary**

-In addition to naming objects via double-click and right mouse click, SemTalk also includes a structured naming option.
+In addition to naming objects via double-click and right mouse click, SemTalk includes a structured naming option.
 Most process work-steps have names that consist of a verb and a noun.
 For example, the process step 'Send Invoice' is the verb 'Send' and the noun 'Invoice'.

 When adding new Object names to process flow objects, instead of simply adding a name, modelers use the Vocabulary option to select the Object (noun) and Method (verb) from picklists.
-If the Object and Method are not in the picklist, they can be added to the current model or, if the user is a model Administrator, they can be uploaded into the central Repository.
+If Objects and Methods are not in the shown picklist, they can be added to the current model or, if the user is a model Administrator, they can be uploaded into the central Repository.

 Keeping organizational modeling information consistent via shared, centrallized Repositories, is especially important when there are multiple modeling projects and/ or multiple people modeling or when models are used for training.